Ministry-of-CBT/Project-CBT/README.md

 Project CBT is the codename.
 The real name is Cock and Ball Touhouture: NuclearGreg Horizons

-or you can just call it project cringe and bullshit torture
+or you can just call it project cringe and bullshit torture if you don't want youtube demonization

 Will there be a curseforge upload: No but do it yourself.